easyAGI/ezAGI/README.md

 # ezAGI
-easy Augmented Generative Intelligence for LLM
+easy Augmented Generative Intelligence for LLM<br />
+this is the development version of ezAGI to display the reasoning capabilities as log files<br />
+integration with ollama point of departure can be found at <a href="https://github.com/llamagi/lmagi">lmagi</a><br />
+project developments has migrated to <a href="https://github.com/easyAGI/">easyAGI</a><br />

 an exercise in multi-model integration for LLM rational enhancement<br />